-The US Government is likely to be involved with the development and deployment of advanced AI systems
+The US government is likely to be involved with the development and deployment of advanced AI systems

 AI and society

-Whenever technology causes rapid societal change, it is likely that government will get involved in developing or governing the use of that technology.
+Whenever technology causes rapid societal change, it is likely that the government will get involved in developing or governing the use of that technology.

 AI and national security

-AI is also likely to transform intelligence gathering, warfighting and the domain of national security more broadly.
+AI is also likely to transform intelligence gathering, warfighting, and the domain of national security more broadly.
 The US military may get involved in the development and deployment of powerful AI systems for this reason.